PinkPlushie/amysblog/content/english/about.md

 Importantly: **I am not an expert on the topics I study**.
 I don't believe anyone can be an expert on a region they haven't lived in and experienced first hand.
 I appreciate the enthusiam folks have shown in my work in the past, but I cannot stress enough how fundamental talking to actual experts from the region has been to my studies and work.
 My goal is to convey the info I have gathered to an audience that may not otherwise get it.
-When I am stating my own personal opinion I always do my best to clearly seperate them from information I am taking from actual experts from the region.
+When I am stating my own personal opinions I always do my best to clearly seperate them from information I got from actual experts from the region.

 I deeply appreciate those who have encouraged and supported me along the way to getting where I am today.
 This work is often draining, containing heavy subject matter which takes a genuine toll.
 That said, I am incredibly privileged to be able to work from relative comfort.
-Many do not have this luxery, and that have been important perspective I've gained over the years.
+Many do not have this luxury, and that has been important perspective to learn over the years.
 To those who have supported me through these years, especially the early years where I was still quite naive and in the process of learning many important lessons, I cannot put into words how much I appreciate your help and kind words.